Back to all guides

 Before you start: what you'll need

 You don't necessarily need a crypto wallet to get started.
 Many exchanges will hold your USDC for you.
-But if you want full control of your funds, our "Best wallets for storing USDC" guide covers your options.
+But if you want full control of your funds, our wallet guide covers your options.

 Option 1: Centralized exchanges (most common)